UK challenger banks: who’s who (and what’s their tech)

 Metro Bank’s co-founder Anthony Thomson left in 2012 to set up rival Atom Bank (see above).

-Metro Bank has recently implemented Backbase’s Omnichannel Banking Platform for its digital banking front-end.
-It also uses FIS/SunGard’s Ambit Asset Liability Management solution, and outsources its mortgage processing to BancTec.
+Metro Bank has implemented Backbase’s Omnichannel Banking Platform for its digital banking front-end.
+It also uses FIS/Sungard’s Ambit Asset Liability Management solution, and outsources its mortgage processing to BancTec.

 For back office processing, the bank has been using Temenos’ T24 core banking system from the outset.
 The system is supplied on a hosted/application service provider (ASP) basis, with Metro Bank being Temenos’ first ASP customer in the UK.

-The bank is currently rolling out Glory Global Solutions’ Vertera 6G teller cash recyclers (TCRs) across its stores.
+The bank also rolled out Glory Global Solutions’ Vertera 6G teller cash recyclers (TCRs) across its stores.

 Monzo (formerly Mondo)